China bars airlines from EU emissions scheme

 Airline representatives have come up with much higher figures for the cost than the EU estimates.

-The China Air Transport Association (CATA), which last year urged China's airlines to refuse to take part, said the scheme would cost 800 million yuan ($123 million) in the first year and more than triple that by 2020.
+The China Air Transport Association CATA.L, which last year urged China's airlines to refuse to take part, said the scheme would cost 800 million yuan in the first year and more than triple that by 2020.

 (Additional reporting by Barbara Lewis in Brussels, Michael Martina and Lucy Hornby in Beijing, David Fogarty in Singapore, Alison Leung in Hong Kong and Krittivas Mukherjee in New Delhi; editing by Rex Merrifield and Philippa Fletcher)